ruthjomo/MyPortfolio/README.md

 # MyPortfolio
 # Ruth Jomo
-This website is my personal portfolio.
+This website is my portfolio.
 ## Demo

 You can check this website on this https://ruthjomo.github.io/MyPortfolio/